GGGI PROJECT: Lobster Pot Recovery and Recycling in Gulf of Maine

-Announcing one of the latest GGGI projects led by World Animal Protection in collaboration with GGGI members Gulf of Maine Lobster Foundation (GOMLF) and the National Oceanic and Atmospheric Association (NOAA).
+This project is one of the latest GGGI projects led by World Animal Protection in collaboration with GGGI members Gulf of Maine Lobster Foundation (GOMLF) and the National Oceanic and Atmospheric Association (NOAA).

-Locating and recovering the lost fishing gear can save thousands of dollars for local fishermen, prevent gear conflict, prevent the entrapment of local stocks, and protect the marine habitat.
+Locating and recovering lost fishing gear can save thousands of dollars for local fishers, prevent gear conflict, prevent the entrapment of local stocks, and protect the marine habitat.
 In the past, GOMLF has run similar recovery projects by grappling for lost traps and assorted gear.
-During those recovery efforts, data about by-catch, escape vent functionality, and age of trap are recorded for each trap, which will be valuable information for the Best Practice Working Group.
+During those recovery efforts, data about by-catch, escape vent functionality, and age of trap are recorded for each trap, which will be valuable information for the GGGI Best Practice Working Group.